cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/custom-rules/rate-limiting/index.md

 </Aside>

-Rate Limiting Rules allow you to define rate limits for incoming requests matching an expression, and the actions to take when those rate limits are reached.
+Rate Limiting Rules allow you to define rate limits for incoming requests matching an expression, as well as actions to take when those rate limits are reached.

 ## Rule parameters

 Like other rules evaluated by Cloudflare's ruleset engine, Rate Limiting Rules have an associated **expression** and an **action**.

-The **expression** specifies the criteria where you are matching traffic on — the same as in [Firewall Rules](/cf-firewall-rules).
+The **expression** specifies the criteria you are matching traffic on — the same as in [Firewall Rules](/cf-firewall-rules).
 The **action** specifies what to perform when there is a match for the rule and any additional conditions are met.
-In the case of Rate Limiting Rules, the action is performed when the request rate specified in the rule is reached.
+In the case of Rate Limiting Rules, the action occurs when the request rate reaches the specified limit.

 Besides these two parameters, Rate Limiting Rules require the following additional parameters:

 * **Characteristics** - The set of parameters that define how Cloudflare tracks the request rate for this rule.
 * **Period** - The period of time to consider (in seconds) when evaluating the request rate.
 * **Requests per period** - The number of requests over the period of time that will trigger the Rate Limiting Rule.
-* **Mitigation timeout** - Once the request rate is reached, the Rate Limiting Rule blocks further requests for a period of time defined in this field.
+* **Mitigation timeout** - Once the request rate is reached, the Rate Limiting Rule blocks further requests for the period of time defined in this field.

 Check [Rate limiting parameters](/cf-rulesets/custom-rules/rate-limiting/parameters) for more details on these parameters.